laffan/lookbook/sketches/dusty-temple/README.md

 # The Dusty Temple

-Builds a bit on the [Wasteland Temple](./../wasteland-temple) model (at the time I had this idea that I was going to have a whole series of different temples).
+Builds a bit on the [Wasteland Temple](./../wasteland-temple) model idea, adding some volumetric clouds.

-The focus here is on modeling and, in this case, providing a believable volumetric environment using a 3D noise texture.

 ![](./src/render.jpg)